Infectious Diseases in Adults 2026

 - Intra-abdominal infections

-Challenging, Rare, and Emerging Infectious Diseases
+Challenging, Rare, and Emerging Infectious Diseases, including:

 - Re-emergence of vaccine-preventable diseases, including poliomyelitis